 The evaluator shall check to ensure that the forms of audit records are provided as specified in the operational guidance by retrieving audit records in accordance with the operational guidance.

-The evaluator shall check to ensure that no users other than authorized users can retrieve audit records.
+The evaluator shall check to ensure that no users other than an Administrator can retrieve audit records.

 The evaluator shall check to ensure that all audit records are retrieved by the operation of retrieving audit records.